keptn/keptn.github.io/content/docs/news/release_announcements/keptn-072/index.md

 - Fixed Travis-CI integration tests [#2335](https://github.com/keptn/keptn/issues/2335)

-## Good to know / Known Limitations
+## Upgrade to 0.7.2

 - The upgrade from 0.7.x to 0.7.2 is supported by the `keptn upgrade` command.
+Find the documentation here: [Upgrade from Keptn 0.7.1 to 0.7.2](https://keptn.sh/docs/0.7.x/operate/upgrade/#upgrade-from-keptn-0-7-1-to-0-7-2)